 Saint Sophia Greek Orthodox Cathedral in Los Angeles was built in 1952, in what was then the Hellenic section of Central Los Angeles, California.
 This Greek Orthodox church is the result of what many refer to as a “Hollywood success story”.

-GCT’s Victoria Giannakis was recently in Los Angeles and takes us through this magnificent Cathedral, which is also the local Greek Orthodox church for many Greek American Hollywood stars
+We take a look through this magnificent Cathedral, which is also the local Greek Orthodox church for many Greek American Hollywood stars

 When Charles Skouras and his brothers, Spyros and George, were still trying to get ahead in Hollywood, Charles made a vow to God that he would build the most majestic cathedral if God would grant him success in show business.
-He became head of Fox West Coast, and kept his word by becoming the major benefactor building the Saint Sophia Greek Orthodox Church in Los Angeles.
+He became head of Fox West Coast and kept his word by becoming the major benefactor building the Saint Sophia Greek Orthodox Church in Los Angeles.

 Saint Sophia Cathedral represents the “Holy Wisdom of God” and is patterned after Saint Sophia of Constantinople, the great and ancient church of Eastern Christendom, but offers a number of unique departures.

 Skouras, architect Gus Kalionzes and iconographer/artist William Chavalas did not closely follow the sometimes rigid Byzantine tradition.
 The architecture in its entirety is rather an evocation of the great Byzantine spirit and reflects the influences of both the Hellenistic and Byzantine periods.
 The artist conducted extensive research on churches of the world throughout the ages.
-He did not copy any one style, but kept the basic traditions connected with the Christian faith.
+He did not copy anyone style but kept the basic traditions connected with the Christian faith.

 As the Cathedral is approached from the street, it is readily observed that the structure of the exterior has been designed in very simple but proportionate lines expressing the art and architecture of Byzantine tradition.